ken-mills/about-me/README.md

-# Ken Mills
+# Ken Mills - Retired

-I'm a Laravel and Vue.js developer.
-If you have a web based project and want to partner on an MVP or web application, email me at [ken@pkmills.com](mailto:ken@pkmills.com).

 ## In the beginning...
 * Worked with great software and hardware engineers on two ground station projects for GE.